What is toothache?

 - Your jaw or cheek are swollen

 If you have had toothache before you know how painful it is, and you probably won’t want to experience it again.
-The best thing for toothache is to look after your teeth; there are also things that you can do lower your risk of getting painful teeth in the future.
+The best thing for toothache is to look after your teeth.

 - Reduce the amount of sweet things you eat and drink, and only have them at meal times